lord-aceldama/Azouagh-Adafruit-DHT22-remote-monitor/README.md

 # Adafruit-DHT22 sensor remote monitor
-This repo contains two sets of scripts for the purpose of monitoring the adafruit DHT22 sensor connected to a raspberry pi.
+This repo contains two sets of scripts for the purpose of monitoring an [Adafruit DHT22](https://www.adafruit.com/product/385) sensor connected to a raspberry pi.
 For testing purposes a dummy driver was also created.

 ## Software requirements: